Genomics Core Facility

 Contact: Ethan Ellis (ethan.ellis@mssm.edu)

-Oncomine Comprehensive Assay v3:
+Oncomine Comprehensive Assay Plus

 A targeted next generation sequencing assay based on latest clinical oncology research for targeted solid tumor applications.
-This panel enables the detection of relevant SNVs, CNVs, gene fusions, and indels from 161 unique oncogenes.
+This assay enables the detection of relevant SNVs, CNVs, gene fusions, and indels from 161 unique oncogenes.
 This panel is FFPE compatible and can accept DNA, RNA, or matched DNA/RNA samples with input as low as 10ng for each sample type.

 PacBio Systems